Let The Body Go was written a few days after my mother's death last

-The new album Alterations is now available (see the buy/donate? page for details) with several tracks available as freebie downloads from Soundcloud.
-One of these is a song called You Don't Need Me To Tell You That and it features the lovely Ellen Jakubiel and Matt Crutchlow, both previous vocal collaborators (E on The Death Of Copyright and Decidedly Dumb; M on Waiting For Green).
+Here are some videos from Alterations.
+You Don't Need Me To Tell You That features the vocal talents of Ellen Jakubiel and Matt Crutchlow, both previous collaborators (E on The Death Of Copyright and Decidedly Dumb; M on Waiting For Green).
 It is available as a free download on Soundcloud.

 The concept of lip-synching the song while being transformed into drag and then a zombie was one I had a long time ago, thinking it might capture the mood of the song and look quite striking, whilst not being stupidly difficult to film (famous last words...).

-Knowing the superb make-up artist Ian Massa Harris (www.facebook.com/circlecreatif) was a good starting point, and together with his colleague Jae Pii Goldie (www.jaepiigoldie.com) they were able to engineer a stunningly disturbing transformation.
-Jae did the drag section, Ian the zombie, and it was all filmed by Simon Bennett (www.simonbennett.tv).
+Knowing the superb make-up artist Ian Massa Harris was a good starting point, and together with his colleague James Goldie they were able to engineer a stunningly disturbing transformation.
+James did the drag section, Ian the zombie, and it was all filmed by Simon Bennett.

 We had to film it at half speed in a complete take (this was take 3 of 3) in order to give sufficient time to Ian and Jae to do their thang.
-This made the whole process feel curiously intense and David Lynchian-esque, and made timing a few of the lines rather awkward, though post-production audio/visual sync issues proved more awkward still.
+This made the whole process feel curiously intense and David Lynchian-esque, and made timing a few of the lines rather awkward.

 Nothing Impossible EP